 If you’re on one of those new-fangled Kindle gadgets, this post is not for you.
-I’m an old school book lover, and lucky for me, Germany’s old school in just about everything.
-(See exhibit A: cash-based society) If you’re into stocking up on ye auld paperbacks, here are some of my favorite English bookstores in Berlin.
+I’m an old school book lover, and lucky for me, Germany is old school in just about everything.
+(See exhibit A: cash-based society) If you’re into stocking up on ye auld paperbacks, here are some of my favorite cozy English bookstores in Berlin.

 Shakespeare and Sons

 Books and bagels, what more can an American abroad ask for?
 Half bookshop, half bakery, Shakespeare and Sons has a great selection of contemporary titles.
 It also does a massive annual sale in January, with 20% off everything and 50% off select titles.
-That leaves you with more cash for bagels, which are some of the best in Berlin, IMHO.
+That leaves you with more cash for bagels, which are some of the best in Berlin, in my humble opinion.

 Dussmann das KulturKaufhaus

 I’d wandered past the gigantic Dussmann das KulturKaufhaus (Germany’s answer to Borders Books and Music) many a time without realizing what a treasure trove of international books it housed inside.
 They have a two-story corner nook of the megastore just for English language books—one floor for YA and non-fiction, and one floor for fiction.
 And families can find international children’s books tucked into another nearby nook.
 It’s also the perfect spot to grab culture-themed gifts, like funny totes, cute plants, and charming tea tins.
 Downstairs is a massive papeterie station, with high-quality drawing paper, wrapping paper, and notebooks of all sizes.
 It might feel more corporate, but as an American, there’s something very familiar and comforting about it.

 The Curious Fox is billed as the largest selection of new and used English books in Neukölln.
 But it’s also literary community hub.
 They feature a monthly rotation of literary events, including poetry reading, quiz nights, and book club.